-Louisville Presbyterian Theological Seminary is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Master of Divinity (MDiv) degree; Master of Arts (Religion) (MAR) degree; Master of Arts in Marriage and Family Therapy (MAMFT) degree; and Doctor of Ministry (DMin) degree.
+Louisville Presbyterian Theological Seminary is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, or call 404.679.4500 for questions about the accreditation status of Louisville Seminary.

-Accredited also by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, the following degree programs are approved: MDiv, MAMFT, MAR, and DMin.
+Accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, the following degree programs are approved: MDiv, MAMFT, MAR, and DMin.